 Recognition of Prior Learning

-AUE rigorously reviews all prior learnings on a case by case basis.
-If the review process demonstrates that the prior learnings meet the course learning outcomes (CLOs), regardless of how, when, and where that learning occurred, AUE approves the acceptable prior learnings for the course credential.
-The approval is made on a Pass/Fail basis towards any of its academic program.
+The University rigorously reviews all prior learnings.
+If the review process demonstrates that the prior learnings meet all course learning outcomes, the University approves the acceptable prior learnings for the course credential.

 Recognition of Prior Learning Principles